pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/dynamic-providers.md

 ### Example: Random

 This example generates a random number using a dynamic provider.
 It highlights using dynamic providers to run some code only when a resource is created, and then store the results of that in the state file so that this value is maintained across deployments of the resource.
-Because we want our random number to be created once, and then remain stable for subsequent updates, we cannot simply use a random number generator in our program; we need dynamic providers.
+Because we want our random number to be created once, and then remain stable for subsequent updates, we cannot use a random number generator in our program; we need dynamic providers.
 The result is a provider similar to the one provided in `@pulumi/random`, just specific to our program and language.

 Implementing this example requires that we have a provider and resource type: